Anyline/mobile-ocr-documentation-anyline/source/includes/_configuration.md

 <a name="add-views"> </a>
 ## Add Views

 The SDK provides a function to determine the position and outline of the cutout view.
-This function should be used when placing views on top of the module ScanView in order to avoid overlap with the cutout.
+This function should be used when placing views on top of the module ScanView in order to avoid an overlap with the cutout.
-When you include the Community version of the SDK there is a watermark displayed.
-Depending on the size of the cutout this watermark will either be displayed within the cutout or directly underneath the cutout view.
-In the second case you also have to consider the watermark view when adding other views, since an overlap of the watermark will result in an exception.
+A watermark is displayed in the Community Edition of the SDK.
+Depending on the size of the cutout, this watermark will either be displayed within the cutout, or directly underneath the cutout view.
+In the second case, the watermark view has to be considered when adding other views, since an overlap of the watermark will result in an exception.

 ### Android